divblox/divblox.github.io/advanced-training-exercise.md

 Now we will focus on the changes to the `Ticket` entity and its pages, which will be split into 3 parts:

 -   Updating the 'ticket_crud_update' component with `SubTask` and `Note` CRUD
--   Customising the sub tasks
+-   Customizing the sub tasks
--   Customising the notes and attachments
+-   Customizing the notes and attachments

 #### Update Component Changes